Body Flexion

 Gibson Dove Neck Block Shift and Soundboard Shear

-Gibson Dove Neck Block Shift / Soundboard Shear
+1931 Martin OM-28 Neck Block Shift and Soundboard Shear

-These neck block shifts and soundboard shears definitely occur on jumbo and dreadnought sized guitars, both 12 string as well as 6 string instruments.
+We have seen neck block shifts and soundboard shears occurring on large as well as medium-sized guitars, on both 12 string and 6 string instruments.
 But what about small-bodied guitars?

 On the parlor guitar shown in the photo below, a Guild F-20 from the 1980s, everything appears intact: the fretboard is still attached to the neck and the fretboard extension is still glued down to the soundboard, the neck is still attached to the body, even the pickguard is still right where it was originally attached.